PyPSA/PyPSA/doc/user-guide/optimal-power-flow.rst

 For the linear optimal power flow, the following data for each component are used.
 For almost all values, defaults are assumed if not explicitly set.
-For the defaults and units, see :doc:`components`.
+For the defaults and units, see :doc:`/user-guide/components`.

 * network.{snapshot_weightings}